 London Christmas Lights Walking Route (With Map!)

-If you don’t have accessibility or mobility issues that prevent you from doing so, I would always recommend that first-timers do a London Christmas Light Walk.
+If you don’t have accessibility or mobility issues that prevent you from doing so, I would always recommend first-timers to do a London Christmas Light Walk.

 Not only do you get plenty of time to admire and snap photos of the prettiest Christmas lights in London, but you also get to experience the heart of London’s Christmas spirit and some of its iconic streets.